top of page

 When I create, I feel peaceful.

 This is how I know I’m in the right place.
-I live with and embrace my AuDHD.
-It gives me a deep love for connection, especially the cosmic kind, the kind that feels bigger than names and roles.
-And yet, just as powerfully, it gives me a need for solitude.
 When I create, everything settles.
 When I create, I stop performing.
 I get quiet.
 The static drops away.
 Painting is my medicine, not because it fixes me, but because it remembers me.

 I’ve stumbled plenty in life.
 I’ve missed turns.
 I’ve tried to please the wrong people and been on wild goose chases.
 But creativity has always met me with kindness.
 I honour it as a sacred presence, a companion and a teacher, something alive that has patiently guided me back to compassion, and back into that quiet inner space where I remember who I am beneath the striving, the shoulds, and the heavy cloak of social expectation.

-As open as I try to be in the world, I am also happily, unapologetically, a reclusive soul.
-I find refuge in the process and in the painting space itself.
+I am unapologetically a reclusive soul.
+I find refuge in the process and in my art studio.
 When I’m working, I stop talking.
-Language steps aside.
-I am a flawed, tender human learning, slowly, how to meet each moment with more grace.
+Language steps aside and slowly, I learn to meet each moment with more grace.
 Painting forgives me.
 It is where compassion takes form.

 Come and paint with me.